Zagreb Mosque

 The Zagreb Mosque is a mosque located in the city of Zagreb, Croatia.
 It is the largest mosque in Croatia.
 The Islamic Secondary School "Dr. Ahmed Smajlović" and a cultural centre operate within the mosque.

-The construction began in 1981 and finished in 1987.
+The construction began in 1981 and finished in 1987 in Borovje neighbourhood of Zagreb.
 Sultan bin Muhammad Al-Qasimi, the Emir of Sharjah, donated USD2.5 million for the construction of the mosque.
+Upon its completition in 1987 the Mosque was the biggest religious building ever built in Yugoslavia after Zagreb Cathedral.
 The Sultan visited the Islamic community in Zagreb in 1983.